 The four general partners filed suit in Delaware in April 2018, claiming that the defendant did not have adequate cause to remove them.
 The defendant filed a lawsuit in Kentucky a week later, asking for a declaratory judgment affirming the plaintiffs’ removal for cause.
 It also moved to dismiss the Delaware case, arguing in part that the forum selection clause in all four LPAs requires the plaintiffs to file suit in Kentucky.
 This motion was the subject of the Delaware court’s recent ruling.

 The court rejected the defendant’s argument, finding that the forum selection clause is permissive, not mandatory.
 Id. at 12.
 The clause states that the parties consented to jurisdiction in Kentucky, and venue in Franklin County.
 The court held, however, that the clause “does not state (or otherwise imply) that Franklin County Circuit Court is the exclusive forum.”
 Id. at 13 [emphasis in original].

 Business litigation attorney James G. Schwartz has represented businesses and business owners in the Bay Area for over forty years.
-To schedule a free and confidential consultation with a member of our experienced and knowledgeable team, please contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a member of our experienced and knowledgeable team, please contact us today online or at (925) 463-1073.

 More Blog Posts:

 U.S. Supreme Court Reverses California Court’s Claim of Personal Jurisdiction Over Out-of-State Corporations, Pleasanton Business & Commercial Law Blog, August 14, 2017